mousaleh/ChIP-seq-analysis/README.md

 ```
 #### Running the script

-Specify the path for Samples.txt and Info.txt files in the code using any text editor
+Specify the path for Samples.txt and Info.txt files in the **ChIP_analysis.sh** file using any text editor
 ```
 Samples="/full/path/Samples.txt"
 Info="/full/path/Info.txt"